An inspirational guide for the autumn months…

 Nat King Cole

-Polychromatic autumn leaves are characteristic of the season and, while bittersweet for some, can also provide compensation for summer’s departure.
-There are many wonderful parks in Berlin – in the heart of the city as well as on the outskirts – that offer therapeutic and soul-enhancing walks.
+Polychromatic autumn leaves are characteristic of the season and, while bittersweet for some, can also provide some colourful compensation for summer’s sad departure.
+There are many wonderful parks in Berlin—in the heart of the city as well as on the outskirts—that offer therapeutic and soul-enhancing walks.

 Spas, Saunas & Swimming Pools

-Hardly any of us take enough time out for ourselves any more, and the chillier autumn temperatures provide the perfect excuse to enjoy a rejuvenating swim, sauna or massage.
+We could all do with taking more time out for ourselves, and the chillier autumn temperatures provide the perfect excuse to enjoy a rejuvenating swim, sauna or massage.

-The best-known spa complexes in the city are Liquidrom and the newer VaBali complex, which feature swish interiors, numerous saunas and steam rooms and pools to float or swim in.
-Several of the city’s hotels double up as high-end pampering palaces too, from Rocco Forte’s Hotel de Rome, whose shimmering pool is set in a former bank vault, to Hotel Mandala’s 11th floor Ono Spa.
+The best-known spa complexes in the city are the small-but-funky Liquidrom and the larger VaBali complex, which has Asian-themed interiors, numerous saunas and steam rooms and pools to float or swim in.
+Several of the city’s hotels double up as high-end pampering palaces too, from Rocco Forte’s Hotel de Rome, whose shimmering pool is set in a former bank vault, to Hotel Mandala’s eleveth floor Ono Spa.

 Can’t afford to splash so much cash?
-Don’t sweat – or rather do – since there are affordable options too.
-The Olivin Spa & Sauna might be quite small but it does have a Finnish sauna, friendly service and massages.
-In Prenzlauer Berg you can enjoy nature and art while sweating in the sauna at Saunabad, and Mitte’s Lützow Sauna squeezes in several sauna rooms, massages and a pool.
+Don’t sweat—or rather do—since there are affordable sauna options too.
+The well-established Olivin Spa & Sauna might be quite small but it hosts a very pleasant Finnish sauna, friendly service and a variety of massages.
+In Prenzlauer Berg you can enjoy nature and art while sweating it out at Saunabad, and Schöneberg’s Lützow Sauna squeezes in several sauna rooms, massages and a pool.
+What’s that?
+You’re seeking a ‘Roman-temple’ experience?
+No problem: head to Pankow’s Saunarivm.
+Or for an oriental scrub-down, try Sultan Hamam in Schöneberg.

 Kaffee & Kuchen